SimpsonGSD/P4EditVS/README.md

 Simple, lightweight Visual Studio extension that allows you to checkout and revert files in Perforce without slowing down or blocking your IDE.

+### Note: It is recommended to disable Git as the default source control provider in Visual Studio.
+Otherwise, this will make read-only files writable which will confuse the plugin and Perforce!

 ## Features

 Access commands for current file in extension toolbar menu.
 (Under Extensions in VS2019)